Sheepskin rugs are made from incredibly-soft sheep wool. While they look a bit intimidating to clean, they’re actually pretty easy to freshen up.

 - Wool wire brush

-Follow the following method to make a sheepskin rug smell good and look beautiful.
+Follow the following washing process to make a sheepskin rug smell good and look beautiful.

 - Mix the wool cleaner following the manufacturer’s instructions on the package.
 Avoid hot water when working with wool!